martin26/Diablo-II--Vanilla-Frosting/README.txt

 - You can now open the Cow Level even if you kill the King.
 - You can now run multiple instances of Diablo II.
 - All new characters start out with the Horadric Cube.
-- The size of the stash and cube have been increased.
+- The size of the stash, cube, and inventory have been increased.
 - Ladder Runewords are now enabled on Single Player.
 - The speed for creating and joining TCP/IP games has been massively increased.
 - Launch cinematics are now automatically skipped.